-9. We were comparing our scores from 2017/2018 and 2018/2019 and we saw that across the board, our TPS results were lower in 2018/2019 compared to 2017/2018, with the exception of the outcomes question ("Better able to do things").
-Is this something you've seen among other providers when it comes to Year 2 implementation of the DMC-ODS?
+1. We were comparing our scores from previous years, and we saw that across the board, our TPS results were lower in one year compared to the other, except for the outcomes question ("better able to do things").
+Is this something you've seen among other providers when it comes to implementation of the DMC-ODS?
 What might explain this?